“You’re doing that crazy mastermind thing again,”

 Oneill: No, I'm all for subtlety but that is downright encrypted.

-- Angel in the first few episodes of Buffy the Vampire Slayer.
+- Angel in the first few episodes.
 Appears out of the darkness, says something cryptic, then disappears.

 - She lampshades it nicely, with 'you couldn't just say it's a vampire with a fork?'